Arrow algebras: Arrow algebras

 \begin{rema}{simplerdefinitionnotOK} We are now in a position to address the question why we are making not just the first modification (i), but also the second modification (ii) to the definition of an implicative algebra (see the discussion preceding \refdefi{arrowstr}).
-Concretely, the question would be why we require ${\bf a}$ to belong to the separator, instead of requiring that for
+Indeed, let us make the following definition: \begin{defi}{strongarrowalgebra} An arrow algebra $(A, \cleq, \to, S)$ will be called \emph{strong} if \end{defi} So the question is why we are not requiring every arrow algebra to be strong.